gojp/goreportcard/README.md

 Running on 127.0.0.1:8000...
 ```

-Navigate to that URL in your browser and check that you can see the front page.
+Navigate to that URL and you should see the Go Report Card front page.

 ### Command Line Interface